-The Written Examination covers a wide range of important skills.
-This section provides information on the specific knowledge, skills and abilities covered in the examination.
-It is administered on a computer and contains 135 multiple- choice questions.
-You will have two hours and 15 minutes to complete it.
+The Written Examination is administered on a computer and contains 135 multiplechoice questions.
+You will have two hours and 25 minutes to complete it.

 The Written Examination is divided into the following 10 sections:

 - General Vocabulary: Sentence Completion

 - General Vocabulary: Synonyms in Context

 - General Vocabulary: Synonyms

 - General Vocabulary: Antonyms

 - Idioms

 - Ethics and Professional Conduct: Sentence Completion

 - Court-Related Questions

 - Sequence

 - Professional Conduct Questions

 - Scenarios